mongodb/docs-realm/examples/web/README.md

 # Realm Web Test Repo

-Tests and code examples for the [Realm Web SDK (realm-web)](https://www.npmjs.com/package/realm-web).
+Tests and code examples for the [Atlas Device SDK for Web (realm-web)](https://www.npmjs.com/package/realm-web).

 This repo is based on the [Create React App TypeScript template](https://create-react-app.dev/docs/adding-typescript/).

 ## Set up

+Currently, the team is evaluating the structure and maintenance of this test project.
+It is not actively being maintained.

+To avoid getting Snyk dependency update pull requests, we have renamed the `package.json` file to `rename-me.json`.
+Before you can run the test suite, rename this file back to `package.json` locally.

-Set up the project by installing the npm packages:
+Then, set up the project by installing the npm packages:

 ```sh
 yarn